AET-DevOps25/team-code-compass/README.md

 2. **Database connection**: Verify `.env` file exists and has correct credentials
 3. **Container startup**: Check logs with `docker compose logs <service-name>`
 4. **Missing API key**: Ensure `CHAIR_API_KEY` is set in `.env` file
-5. **TTS credentials**: Ensure Google Cloud TTS credentials are properly configured
+5. **TTS credentials**: Google Cloud TTS credentials are embedded in the code - no configuration needed
 6. **Service registration timing**: Services may take 30-60s to register with Eureka after startup
 7. **Command not found**: Use `docker compose` (not `docker-compose`) - V2 syntax
 8. **CORS errors**: Use API Gateway routes instead of direct service access for frontend